michaelfranzl/rpi23-gen-image/README.md

     git checkout 60e8d3e1

+As of May 2018, newer kernel versions (4.17+) are known not to work.
 Working configuration files for this Linux kernel revision are included in this repository. (`working-rpi2-linux-config.txt` and `working-rpi3-linux-config.txt`).

 If you want to generate the default `.config` file that is also working on the Raspberry, execute